cioportfolio/python/docs/index.md

 It is normal to use all of these structures in your program.
 All programing languages have these structures but they might use different key words, punctuation and layouts for them.

-### Switching between different bits of code
+## Switching between different bits of code

-You programme can do different things in different circumstances.
+Your program can do different things in different circumstances.
 Here is a simple example.

 ```python
 your_age = int(input("Enter someone's age:"))